-- (a) 6 metres from a frontage to a sealed road that is not a State-controlled road; - (b) 20 metres from a frontage to any other road; and - (c) 10 metres from a boundary to an adjoining lot.
+- (a) 6 metres from a frontage to a sealed road that is not a State-controlled road: - (b) 20 metres from a frontage to any other road; and - (c) 10 metres from a boundary to an adjoining lot.

-Performance outcomes Acceptable outcomes Accommodation density PO4 The density of Accommodation activities does not preclude the future re-development of the land for urban purposes consistent with Structure Plans approved in accordance it PO7.
-AO4 Development provides a minimum density for Accommodation activities of 1 dwelling or accommodation unit per 1,250m2 site area.
-Note-Calculation of Accommodation density excludes areas not developed as a result of provisions of an overlay.
-For assessable development PO5 Development where not involving urban purposes: (a) does not compromise the future development potential of the land for urban purposes; and (b) is compatible with residential uses.
-AO5 Non-urban development is limited to Animal husbandry or Cropping.
-PO6 Development involving urban purposes provides: (a) residential areas with a mix of lot sizes to allow for housing mix; and (b) industrial areas with a mix of industrial uses.
+Performance outcomes Acceptable outcomes Accommodation density PO4 The density of Accommodation activities does not preclude the future re-developm of the land for urban purposes consistent with Structure Plans approved in accordance it PO7. nent for Accommodation activities of 1 dwelling For assessable development PO5 Development where not involving urban purposes: (a) does not compromise the future development potential of the land urban purposes; and (b) is compatible with residential uses PO6 Development involving urban purposes provides: (a) residential areas with a mix of lot sizes to allow for housing mix; and (b) industrial areas with a mix of industrial uses.
 AO6 No acceptable outcome provided.

-Perf ormance outcomes Acceptable outcomes Stru Structure planning elopment occurs as outlined in a cture Plan that: is prepared in accordance with Planning Scheme Policy 8 Structure Planning; AO7 No acceptable outcome provided. (b) takes into consideration land use need and the type, scale, density of proposed urban development; (c) includes a road network that: (i) is logically designed; (ii) can be delivered sequentially; (iii) includes an urban morphology that is consistent with the surrounding area; (iv) provides pedestrian links to centres and open space; (d) locates any non-residential development: (i) on major roads; (ii) where not introducing non-residential traffic to residential streets; and (iii) to provide the day to day needs of the immediate residential community; (e) scales any non-residential development to: (i) be consistent with the scale of surrounding residential development; (ii) not undermine the viability of nearby centres or the centres network; and (iii) not unduly detract from the amenity of nearby residences.
-Buil Building design a co elopment assists in the establishment of nsistent built character in the Emerging munity zone, having regard to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
-AO8 No acceptable outcome is provided.
+Performance outcomes Acceptable outcomes Structure planning PO7 A07 Development occurs as outlined in a No acceptable outcome provided.
+Structure Plan that: is prepared in accordance with Planning Scheme Policy 8 Structure Planning; (b) takes into consideration land use need and the type, scale, density of proposed urban development; (c) includes a road network that: (i) is logically designed; (ii) can be delivered sequentially; (iii) includes an urban morphology that is consistent with the surrounding area; (iv) provides pedestrian links to centres and open space; (d) locates any non-residential development: (i) on major roads; (ii) where not introducing nonresidential traffic to residential streets; and to provide the day to day needs (iii) of the immediate residential community; (e) scales any non-residential development to: be consistent with the scale of surrounding residential development; not undermine the viability of (ii) nearby centres or the centres network: and not unduly detract from the (iii) amenity of nearby residences.
+Building design PO8 80A

+Development assists in the establishment of a consistent built character in the Emerging community zone, having regard to:

+- (a) roof form and pitch;

+- (b) eaves and awnings;

+- (c) building materials, colours and textures; and

+- window and door size and location. (d)